-A student in grades 9 through 12 is recognized for academic performance in the classroom through the publication of the following listings at the end of each evaluation period:
+A student in grades 7 through 12 is recognized for academic performance in the classroom through the publication of the following listings at the end of each evaluation period:

-PRINCIPAL'S LIST -- students must have 90% or more in all subjects.
+PRINCIPAL'S LIST -- students must earn a GPA of 3.75 or higher.

-HIGH HONORS LIST - students must have a minimum of 85% in all subjects.
+HIGH HONORS LIST - students must earn a GPA of 3.5 - 3.74.